codacy/docs/docs/organizations/audit-logs-for-organizations.md

     end="<!--paid-feature-business-end-->"
 %}

-Codacy logs important events in your organization which enables the generation of comprehensive reports to assist you with the audit process.
+Codacy logs important events in your organization - when a user executed a specific operation - which enables the generation of comprehensive reports to assist you with the audit process.
 For example, you can track who added a repository to Codacy, or changed the settings of a coding standard.

 [Organization admins and organization managers](./roles-and-permissions-for-organizations.md) can retrieve audit log reports of organization events [using the Codacy API](../codacy-api/examples/obtaining-audit-log-events-for-organization.md).